Nicholas Kauffman - Classics

 Linwood House - 113

 Nicholas Kauffman earned his BA in English from Hillsdale College.
-After several years teaching literature at the secondary level, he went on to pursue graduate training in Classics at Johns Hopkins University, where he will receive his PhD in May.
+After several years teaching literature at the secondary level he went on to earn a PhD in classics at Johns Hopkins University.
 His dissertation, "Rereading Death: Ethics and Aesthetics in the Ancient Reception of Homeric Battle Narrative" studies the way the Iliad’s representations of death were incorporated into dialogues about war and violence in later Greek literature.
 This subject reflects his primary interest as both a scholar and a teacher: the capacity of ancient texts to shape discourse about perennial human questions.

 “Nonnus’ Dionysiaca and Late Antique Discourse on Warfare” Greek, Roman, and Byzantine Studies (forthcoming).